 Areas of Expertise & Civic Involvements

-Conn’s specialty is putting current political and cultural debates into a deeper historical context.
+Conn focuses on putting current political and cultural debates into a deeper historical context.
 In particular, he has written about: urban history, the historical role of the government in American life, the use of American history in our current debates, the history of institutions and of higher education.
 Conn is the founder and editor of the on-line journal Origins: Current Events in Historical Perspective.
 He is also an elected member of his local school board in Yellow Springs, Ohio.

 Explores how the fear of ethno-racial diversity and a strong streak of anti-government and anti-statism shaped the American response to the city.
 Looks at how these ideas shaped policy and places.